jmilljr24/StrabismusPDF/README.md

 The site uses a mix of Tailwind CSS, Turbo Frames/Streams and a PostgreSQL database.

-Deploy to heroku with postgresl db.
-No additional configuration needed.
+Deploy to heroku with postgresl db

+buildpack for libvips (photos from activestorage)